px4n/hugo-syndicate/CONTRIBUTING.md

 # Contributing to Hugo Syndicate

-Thank you for your interest in contributing to Hugo Syndicate!
+Thank you for your interest in contributing to Hugo Syndicate.
 This guide will help you get started.

 ## Development Setup